 To cut curves in tile, use a rotary tool equipped with a tile-cutting bit.
 Set the cutting depth of the bit at 1/4 in. and make the first pass.
 Make more passes, setting the bit 1/4 in. deeper each time until you’ve cut completely through.

 A rotary tool fitted with a cutoff blade works great for cutting either type of PEX connector.
 After you remove the crimp ring or cinch clamp and pull the PEX supply from the fitting, cut off the end of the tubing to get a fresh section for the new connection.
 If you damage the fitting with the rotary tool, replace the fitting rather than risk a leak.

-You can embellish pumpkins in no time with a rotary tool!
+You can embellish pumpkins in no time with a rotary tool.
 The small grinding attachment works well for removing just the first layer of the pumpkin skin.
 This allows light to shine through, but not nearly as much as a full on hole through the pumpkin.
 It’s easy to follow a pattern with the tool, too.
-Check out these other ways to carve pumpkins with power tools.

 Fix a Door Latch

 Shave off the inside of the strike plate with a rotary tool and a metal-cutting carbide bit.
 Remove a small amount and test the latch by closing the door.
 Continue removing metal until the door latch catches.

 Clean a Mini Sanding Drum with an Eraser

 When your rotary tool’s sanding drum gets clogged, refresh the surface with a rubber pencil eraser.
 Run the tool at low speed and press the eraser into the clogged drum to rub out the chips and gunk.

 Replace faulty gas grill igniters with battery-powered electronic ignition.
 You can install the inexpensive electronic igniter (about $20) in an hour with basic tools.
 See the step-by-step for this project.